What is a Divorce “Answer and Counterclaim” in Georgia?

 Please understand that you are not permanently bound to the requests you make in a Counterclaim.
 Should you and your spouse reach an agreement on the issues involved in your divorce, your settlement agreement can include terms different then what you listed in the Counterclaim.
 Additionally, you may amend your Counterclaim to change your requests.

-The Result of Filing an Answer and Counterclaim
+What Happens After Filing an Answer and Counterclaim for Divorce?